 No specific stormwater management facilities are currently planned besides the shallow pond described previously for discharging stagnant water removed from the inside of the well.
+We understand this pond will be located at approximately the same location as TP-2 (see Figure 2).
 Based on the subsurface conditions observed in the explorations and our experience, it is our opinion that stormwater infiltration is feasible at the project site.
+Below, we provide two different infiltration rates depending on the geologic unit, design elevation, and location of the infiltration facility.